munucrafts/UE-ArchViz-Multiplayer/README.md

 ## How to Run?

+1. Install Unreal Engine 5.4 or above
-1. Clone or download the project to your computer.
+2. Clone or download the project to your computer.
-2. Right-click on the **.uproject** file and generate the solution.
+3. Right-click on the **.uproject** file and generate the solution.
-3. Open the solution and set **"ArchViz"** as the startup project.
+4. Open the solution and set **"ArchViz"** as the startup project.
-4. Run the **.uproject** file to start the project.
+5. Run the **.uproject** file to start the project.
-5. The project will by default open with the **multiplayer menu level**.
+6. The project will by default open with the **multiplayer menu level**.